-Though there is not a consensus on why apple cider vinegar is helpful, this study did conclude that it vinegar supports healing after a burn.
-Some say it is because the apple cider vinegar helps to damaged skin’s pH, while other’s say it’s due to the high percentage of “pectin, succared, vitamins (B1, B2, B6) (A, E, C), salt, mineral[s such as] as (sodium, calcium, magnesium, aluminum, phosphor, cobber, [and] silicon).” (source)
+Though there is not a consensus on why apple cider vinegar is helpful, this study did conclude that vinegar supports healing after a burn.
+Some say it’s because the apple cider vinegar helps to damaged skin’s pH, while other’s say it’s due to the high percentage of “pectin, succared, vitamins (B1, B2, B6) (A, E, C), salt, mineral[s such as] as (sodium, calcium, magnesium, aluminum, phosphor, copper, [and] silicon).”
+(5)

-If you don’t have any of those available, these are considered good second tier options: Carrot seed (not for use during pregnancy or breastfeeding), frankincense, manuka, and neroli. (source 1, source 2)
+If you don’t have any of the above essential oils available, here are some good second tier options: Carrot seed (not for use during pregnancy or breastfeeding), frankincense, manuka, and neroli.
+(6, 7)

 *Note: German chamomile should not be taken with certain drugs.
 See a list of them here.

 Applying moisturizer to freshly sunburned skin may trap heat and delay healing.
 For that reason, it’s generally recommended that moisturizer be avoided until the skin is cool and healing is underway.
 When that stage is reached, here are some of my favorite recipes for restoring lost moisture:

 - Tallow balm

 If you’d rather buy a pre-made healing balm, I’ve included some recommendations at the bottom of this post.

 - 2 fluid ounces witch hazel (low alcohol so it’s not drying – I like this brand) or apple cider vinegar (preferably raw – I use this brand or this homemade apple cider vinegar recipe)